Stop Being Envious And Start Believing In You

-I don’t think that just because someone is envious that it’s a bad thing.
+I don’t think that just because someone is envious that it’s a bad thing especially if it motivating.

 Too often people sit around and sulk about how life has not been the greatest for them yet they put all that negativity ahead of anything positive in their lives.